SSR Mining Inc. (SSRM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for SSR Mining Inc. (SSRM) by analysts is $21.03, which is $6.17 above the current market price.
-The public float for SSRM is 205.47M, and at present, short sellers hold a 3.65% of that float.
-On April 26, 2023, the average trading volume of SSRM was 1.63M shares.
+The average price predicted by analysts for SSRM is $21.03, which is $6.58 above the current price.
+The public float for SSRM is 205.47M and currently, short sellers hold a 3.61% ratio of that float.
+The average trading volume of SSRM on May 01, 2023 was 1.63M shares.

 SSRM’s Market Performance

-SSRM stock saw an increase of -3.85% in the past week, with a monthly gain of 1.59% and a quarterly increase of -14.61%.
-The volatility ratio for the week is 2.42%, and the volatility levels for the last 30 days are 2.63% for SSR Mining Inc. (SSRM).
-The simple moving average for the last 20 days is -4.20% for SSRM stock, with a simple moving average of -1.73% for the last 200 days.
+SSRM stock saw a decrease of -3.96% in the past week, with a monthly decline of -5.17% and a quarterly a decrease of -16.55%.
+The volatility ratio for the week is 2.32%, and the volatility levels for the last 30 days are 2.45% for SSR Mining Inc. (SSRM).
+The simple moving average for the last 20 days is -6.55% for SSRM stock, with a simple moving average of -4.28% for the last 200 days.

 Analysts’ Opinion of SSRM